Table of Contents

 Pros and Cons of Homemade Human Foods for Cats

-Human Foods are a great option to diversify your cat’s diet, regulate her appetite, prevent her from sticking to certain cat foods and rejecting others.
+Human foods are a great option to diversify your cat’s diet, regulate her appetite, and prevent her from sticking to certain cat foods while rejecting others.
+As long as you choose foods that are safe for cats, your furry friend will love the diversity!

-If the amount of calcium in the meat you give is insufficient, your cat’s bones may weaken or if there is an excess amount of calcium this may cause calcification in the spine and joints.
+Too much or too little dietary calcium is another common issue in a homemade diet.
+If the amount of calcium in the meat you give is insufficient, your cat’s bones may weaken, or if there is an excess amount of calcium this may cause calcification in the spine and joints.

 Raw Foods for Cats (BARF)

-Some experts point out that domestic cats, who are basically biologically carnivorous (obligate carnivores), are entirely fit for feeding on foods with raw and animal protein, much like their ancestors and wild cousins in nature.
+Some experts point out that domestic cats, who are biologically carnivorous are entirely fit for feeding on foods with raw and animal protein like their ancestors.

 What is the Content of the Barf Diet for Cats?